Tobias-DG3YEV/serpent-cypher/README.md

 S.A.P.E.
 Serpent Algorythm based Paranoia [En|De]crypter

 **SYNOPSIS**

-sape-enc 'input file' 'output file' sape-dec [-w] 'input file' ['output file']
+`sape-enc 'input file' 'output file'`

+`sape-dec [-w] 'input file' ['output file']`

 **DESCRIPTION**

-A simple plain C implementation of the Serpent block cypher.
+A simple plain C implementation of the Serpent block cypher for easy use.

+Read details about the algorithm in Wikipedia: https://en.wikipedia.org/wiki/Serpent_(cipher)

+**AUTHOR**

+Written by Tobias Weber 2022

 **License**

 Public domain.
 Use, spread, edit this code as you like but at your own risk.

-Read details about the algorithm in Wikipedia: https://en.wikipedia.org/wiki/Serpent_(cipher)

-	-w	write file to disk.
-If no output file name is defined, the original filenam from encrypted header is used.
+No warranty that this is working relibaly.
+Code must not be used in harmful or dangerous environments.

 **INSTALLATION**

 Extract all files into a clean folder.
 Be sure you have gcc and the make tools installed.

-	Run 'make all'
+Run `make all`

-	To clean the build run 'make clean'
+To clean the build run `make clean`

 You should now get two new executable binaries in your working folder: sape-enc and sape-dec They can be copied to /usr/bin for example to use them system-wide.

+**command line parameters**

+Encrypt with
+`sape-enc <file-to-encode> <encoded-file>`.
+Decrypt with
+`sape-enc <file-to-decode> [-w [<encoded-file>]]`

+Write to explicit file:
+	-w	write file to disk.
+If no output file name is defined, the original filename from encrypted header is used.

 **EXAMPLES**

-	sape-enc mytext.txt myencryptedtext.enc
+`sape-enc mytext.txt myencryptedtext.enc`
-		after start, enter your private password and it encrypts your file
+	When executed, enter your private password and it encrypts your file

-	sape-dec -w myencryptedtext.enc
+`sape-dec -w myencryptedtext.enc`
-		after start, enter your private password and the original file is written to the working directoy
+	When executed, enter your private password and the original file is written to the working directoy

-	sape-dec -w myencryptedtext.enc ~/text.txt
+`sape-dec -w myencryptedtext.enc ~/text.txt`
-		after start, enter your private password and the original file is written as text.txt to the home directory
+	When executed, enter your private password and the original file is written as text.txt to the home directory

-**AUTHOR**
-	Written by Tobias Weber 2022

 **MORE DETAILS**